Call For Presentation Proposals

 Make sure to bring a backup of your presentation on a flashdrive.

 Please bring any presentation handouts for your attendees.
-We are happy to place digital versions of any handouts on our conference website.
+We are happy to place digital versions of any handouts on our conference app.
 Deadline for having your handouts placed prior to the conference is January 15.
 Handouts can also be placed on the conference website after the conference, for attendees’ continued access.
-ATN cannot print handouts for you at the Conference.
-There is an Office Depot (1875 Connecticut Ave NW, Washington, DC 20009) near the hotel.
+ATN will not print handouts for you at the Conference.

 Given time and space constraints, as well as our need to develop a balanced program, we may not be able to accept all exceptional proposals.
 If your proposal is not accepted for this year’s conference, we encourage you to consider submitting a proposal for other ATN conferences in the future.